HADDAD FELLOWSHIP 2023-2024 for Brazilian Postgraduate Applicants

 - Abstract of the proposal (up to 500 words).
 The candidate must briefly explain the preliminary project they intend to conduct at Trinity College Dublin.

-- Personal letter (up to 500 words).
-The candidate must explain how they intend to contribute to the Haddad Fellowship programme and demonstrate convinc¬ingly their commitment to the programme.
+- Personal statement (up to 500 words).
+The candidate must demonstrate convincingly their commitment to the programme and explain, as specifically and tangibly as possible, how they intend to contribute to the Haddad Fellowship programme by describing potential activities that could be undertaken to forward the scholarship programme.

 - Candidates to the MPhil courses: a recent academic paper written in English (up to 3000 words).
 The academic paper must have been written by the candidate, and it will be used to assess the candidate’s command of English language and academic skills.
 You may write a fresh paper or present a paper written originally for another course.
 The academic paper must not be translated by anyone other than the candidate.